 Here At Plum Creek we are focused on providing quailty Dulcimers with the highest levels of customer satisfaction.
 We will do everything we can to meet you expectations.
 All are finished in hand rubbed Tung Oil, in a traditional manner creating a scratch and wear resistance yet light and breathable finish.
 Tung Oil is difficult and time consuming and easy to mess up.
 It also is one of the finest finish on earth.
 With a variety of offerings to choose from, we're sure you'll be happy working with us.
 Please look around our web site and if you have any comments or questions please feel free to contact us.
 We hope to see you again!
 Check back time to time for new updates to our web site.
 There is much more to come!
 Thank you for visiting my web site.

 Check link page for up coming festivals.
-We be out of town this weekend.

 I am always on the lookout for maple or walnut trees that fell during storms or died.